farzadjannati/Improving-Persian-News-Headline-Generation/README.md

 ---

-# A fact-aware multi-task framework for generating factually consistent, engaging, and trustworthy Persian news headlines
+# A fact-aware multi-task framework for Reliable Persian News Headline Generation

 This repository contains the official implementation for the project on enhancing Persian news headline generation.
 We leverage the **Llama 3.1 8B Instruct** model, fine-tuned using Parameter-Efficient Fine-Tuning (PEFT) with LoRA, incorporating a multi-task learning objective with a contrastive loss to significantly improve factual consistency while maintaining high-quality, engaging headlines.